pgml/bbclip/README.md

 - `i`, `/` - Focus search bar
 - `g` - go to top
 - `G` - go to bottom
-- `delete` - delete selected item from history
+- `delete`, `D` - delete selected item from history
-- `esc` - close window or focus history list if searchbar is focused
+- `esc` - close window or focus history list if search bar is focused
 - `ctrl+c` - close application (this would also stop monitoring the clipboard)